 What is Thrombocytopenia?
 It is a Low Platelet Count.
-There are many factors that can cause thrombocytopenia (a low platelet count).
+There are many factors that can cause thrombocytopenia.
 The condition can be inherited or acquired.
 “Inherited” means your parents pass the gene for the condition to you.
 “Acquired” means you aren’t born with the condition, but you develop it.
 Sometimes the cause of thrombocytopenia isn’t known.
 In this article I share with you the steps that you can take to regain a healthy count.

 - The body’s bone marrow doesn’t make enough platelets.

 - The bone marrow makes enough platelets, but the body destroys them or uses them up.

 - The spleen holds on to too many platelets.

 - The Bone Marrow Doesn’t Make Enough Platelets – Bone marrow is the sponge-like tissue inside the bones.
 It contains stem cells that develop into red blood cells, white blood cells, and platelets.
 When stem cells are damaged, they don’t grow into healthy blood cells.
 Many conditions and factors can damage stem cells such as:

 - Cancer – Cancer, such as leukemia or lymphoma.
 These can damage to bone marrow and destroy blood stem cells.
 Cancer treatments, such as radiation and chemotherapy, also destroy the stem cells.

 - Aplastic Anemia – Aplastic Anemia is a rare, serious blood disorder in which the bone marrow stops making enough new blood cells.
 This lowers the number of platelets in your blood.